'Knowing yourself is the beginning of all wisdom.'

 Through our curriculum, our school ethos, vison and values and the school environment, we promote self-esteem and pupils’ emotional well-being.
 We provide opportunities for children to increase their understanding about their bodies, what it means to keep healthy, their personal responsibility to themselves and others.

 These aims are under-pinned by the British Values that every child aspires to: respect, tolerance, democracy, the rule of law and liberty.
+Furthermore, we take a multi=faceted approach to the teaching of protected characteristics using Jigsaw resources.
+This allows us to demonstrate that no form of discrimination is tolerated and that pupils at Christ Church, show respect for those who share the protected characteristics.

 Every class has regular, timetabled PSHE sessions.
 These sessions follow the ‘Jigsaw Programme’ which brings together emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.
 This is a whole school approach, with all year groups working on the same theme at the same time.

-We aim to cover two learning intentions: specific PSHE learning, covering the non-statutory national framework for PSHE Education.
+We aim to cover two learning intentions: specific PSHE learning, covering the national framework for PSHE Education.
 Alongside this, we are mindful of the need for emotional literacy and social skills to make learning relevant to children living in today’s world.
 We incorporate other resources, including the PINK curriculum and RSE lesson plans from Gloucestershire Healthy Living and Learning to enhance their experiences.
 Children record their journey in a Personal Development Book, which travels with them from year to year.

 In addition to this, PSHE is also taught within other subject areas and as part of cross-curricular projects.
 PSHE is addressed on a daily basis as questions and incidents arise.
 At times, teachers may choose to hold an additional circle-time session in response to a particular event or issue.
 This delivery model ensures that provision is sufficiently flexible to meet the individual needs of different students and year groups.